-In this Marsden-funded research project, Dr Georgina Stewart is exploring several aspects of the role played by te reo Māori in the academy, including: the challenges and potential benefits of writing doctoral thesis research in Māori; the history of academic writing in Māori; and the relevance of Māori-medium scholarship to the larger goals of biculturalism and bilingualism in Aotearoa-New Zealand.
+In this Marsden-funded research project, Associate Professor Georgina Stewart is exploring several aspects of the role played by te reo Māori in the academy, including: the challenges and potential benefits of writing doctoral thesis research in Māori; the history of academic writing in Māori; and the relevance of Māori-medium scholarship to the larger goals of biculturalism and bilingualism in Aotearoa-New Zealand.

 Dr Ross Bernay’s research focuses on mindfulness to enhance wellbeing of teachers and students.
 Initial research identified the benefits of using the Pause Breathe Smile programme for children in primary schools in New Zealand.

 Dr Bernay has published articles in the Australian Journal of Teacher Education, New Zealand Journal of Teachers Work, and Advances in School Mental Health Promotion.

 His current research focuses on partnerships between universities and schools in initial teacher education and the potential of mindfulness as an underpinning philosophy for school culture rather than an add-on stress reduction strategy.

 This strand of work examines the interface between critical educational research and policy.
 Dr Ruth Boyask is currently working on the first case study of a series, which will develop iteratively in response to issues arising in the first case study.
 This case examines the significance of critical research to making policy that addresses student attainment outcomes in North of England schooling.
 It follows the progress of prominent educational researchers in engaging with policy makers around research findings.